AutonomousVehicleLaboratory/vision_semantic_segmentation/README.md

 sudo apt install gnome-terminal
 ```

+**(If you are using the automatic script to build the environment, this is where you should start)**.
 To run the Autoware, we need to open three terminals.
 We provide to help you do that automatically.
 It will also create a new terminal for you to play around with your code. **Note that you have to run this scripts inside the VNC.** (Because Autoware need GUI supports.)

 ```sh
 # In the VNC